-34. Management.
-Solid Waste Management is managed by three different authorities for each town and village viz. (i) the Shillong Municipal Board (SMB) within the municipal area (ii) the Dorbars, outside the municipal area, and (iii) The Shillong Cantonment Board, within the cantonment area.
-The Meghalaya Government oversees all solid waste management in GSPA.
+- 31. Management.
+Solid Waste Management is managed by three different authorities for each town and village: (i) the Shillong Municipal Board (SMB) within the municipal area (ii) the Dorbars, outside the municipal area, and (iii) the Shillong Cantonment Board, within the cantonment area.
+The Meghalaya Government oversees all solid waste management in Greater Shillong Planning Area (GSPA). - (i) Shillong Municipal Board The SMB is responsible for collection transportation and disposal of solid waste generated in Shillong city.
+The area covered by SMB is 10.25 square kilometers (km2).
+The Chief Executive Officer looks after the administration of SMB.